 There were a few key ways that my condition showed itself before I had a definitive answer.
 Watching out for these signs may help you figure out why you’re feeling down and help you reach out to your healthcare professional sooner.

-Depression can make you tired.
+One of my biggest warning signs of depression was feeling tired all the time.
 Well, not just tired, but exhausted.
-I had fatigue that I just couldn’t shake.
+Depression led to a fatigue I couldn’t shake.
 It didn’t feel like I was tired from a long day or a good workout.
-I was exhausted all the time, and it didn’t matter whether I got plenty of rest or not.
+I was constantly exhausted, and it didn’t matter whether I got plenty of rest or not.

-If the above signs of depression sound familiar to you, speak with your doctor.
-You don’t have to spend your life consumed with feelings of hopelessness or emptiness.
-There are many treatment options available.
+If the above warning signs of depression sound familiar to you, speak with your doctor.
+You don’t have to spend your life consumed with feelings of emptiness or hopelessness.
+There are many options available.